magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 {% include images-gallery.liquid imageCollection=convertersLibrary %}

-The Converters library is open-source and actively maintained by the ThingsBoard team.
+The Converters library is open-source and actively maintained by the IoT Hub team.
 It is hosted on GitHub at the [following link](https://github.com/thingsboard/data-converters){:target="_blank"}.

 {% if docsPrefix == "pe/" %}
 <br>**Using a custom converters repository**

-You can [configure](/docs/user-guide/install/pe/how-to-change-config/){:target="_blank"} ThingsBoard to use your own repository with personalized decoders for your specific devices instead of using the default converters library.
+You can [configure](/docs/user-guide/install/pe/how-to-change-config/){:target="_blank"} IoT Hub to use your own repository with personalized decoders for your specific devices instead of using the default converters library.

-Set new environment variables in ThingsBoard configuration file to define your custom repository and branch:
+Set new environment variables in IoT Hub configuration file to define your custom repository and branch:

 ```text
 export TB_INTEGRATIONS_CONVERTERS_LIBRARY_REPO_URL=https://github.com/my-github-account/my-repo-name.git